influxdata/telegraf/plugins/parsers/json_v2/README.md

 [`testdata`][] folder.

 **NOTE:** This parser has a different semantics comparing to regular JSON Parser - if you don't have any configuration fields or tags it will not produce any metric on contrary to JSON Parser.
-Also it cannot be used as an output format.

 ## Configuration